cubee-cb/ncr-pakify/.wiki/Entities.md

 An electrified/spiky box that usually covers level goals.
 If it lands over a tile, it will remove it from the stage until defeated.

 ### `searchlight` - Searchlight
-A beam of light which moves back and forth in a definable range of pixels.
+A beam of light which moves back and forth, where Variant defines the range of pixels to sweep over.

 Player can pass using a Sword Dash.